-These steps explain how to use a custom screening form during a Public Health Screening.
+These steps explain how to use a custom public health screening form.

 Patients should already list under Patients for Screening.

-- If needed, click the Sheet dropdown to select the screening form to use.
-Default = the internal screening sheet.
-Once you select a form it is saved with the screening group.
+If needed, click the Sheet dropdown to select the screening form to use.
+The default is the internal screening sheet.
+Once you select a form, it is saved with the screening group.